-Except for the above impact, as of the date the consolidated financial statements were authorized for issue, The Company has assessed that the application of other standards and interpretations will not have a material impact on The Company's financial position and financial performance.
+As of the release date of financial statements, the Corporation is assessing that the application of other standards and interpretations will not have an material impact on the Corporation's financial position and financial performance.

 c.
-New IFRSs in issue but not yet endorsed and issued into effect by the
+The IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC